Online Poker Australia – Top 10 AU Online Poker Websites

 For betting on sports, the Totalisator Agency Board allows both fixed-odds bets and tote wagers to be placed.
 There are more than 3,000 retail TAB outlets spread across Australia, and the locations range from isolated regions to rambling metropolitan areas.
 Bingo, or ‘housie’ as its locally called, is also available just about everywhere.

 Betting at online poker rooms, and online casinos were supposed to be eradicated thanks to the 2001 Interactive Gambling Act.
 However, penalties were imposed against gaming operators and not against the players.
-This allowed the citizens of Australia to continue playing with anyone that accepted their wagers and believe us; there were loads of offshore poker sites that were eager to flaunt the law.

 Who Regulates Australian Gambling?